RjDuan/AdvCam-Hide-Adv-with-Natural-Styles/README.md

 ```sh
 sh run.sh
 ```
+**Note: we set iteration as 4000 for making sure a successful adversary, but adv with better visual performance can be found in earlier iterations.**

 #### Basic Usage
 * Path to images
   * Put target image, style image, and their segmentations in folders.
 We set the name of target/style image and their segmentation are same by default.